Git vs. Mercurial: How Are They Different?

-Since their almost simultaneous debuts in the open source world in April 2005, Git and Mercurial have taken very different paths.
+Git and Mercurial debuted almost simultaneously in April 2005.
+Since then, Git and Mercurial have taken very different paths.
 They were both designed to replace a commercial VCS called BitKeeper.
 BitKeeper’s creator initially gave free licenses to Linux kernel developers, but then he changed his mind in a “mercurial” (or fickle) way.
 That’s where the name Mercurial comes from.

-Git is now the most popular VCS.
+Git version control is now the most popular.
 It was initially promoted heavily by Linus Torvalds himself.
-As the pioneering Linux creator, he used to be the world’s premiere open-source advocate, and he took great pleasure in brutally criticizing every other VCS.
+As the pioneering Linux creator, he used to be the world’s premiere open-source advocate.
+And he took great pleasure in brutally criticizing every other VCS.

-Mercurial hasn’t grown in the same way.
+Mercurial hasn’t grown in the same way as Git.
 In 2008, the open-source community found new homes in Bitbucket and GitHub.
 GitHub obviously supported Git, and a lesser-known fact is that Bitbucket launched with Mercurial.
+Although, Bitbucket will soon end support for Mercurial.

 In 2011, after Atlassian acquired Bitbucket, they added support for Git repos.
 However, GitHub was already well-established as the home for open source.
 GitHub’s popularity accelerated beyond the reach of Bitbucket and Mercurial.
 Today, it has more than 31 million users and is owned by Microsoft.
 In the last decade, Git has become the standard for most development projects.